BeyondMafia/BeyondMafia-Integration/docs/role-icons.md

 Once you have submitted your pull request, go back to your fork's webpage, i.e. `https://github.com/<your_username>/BeyondMafia-Integration`.

-You can shutdown (can turn back on) or delete (need to recreate) the codespace.
+You can either shutdown (can turn back on) or delete (need to recreate) the codespace.

 <img src="https://user-images.githubusercontent.com/24848927/219884970-e323877b-aeb9-4dbf-bbaf-7c18304353ca.png" alt="shutdown" width="700"/>